General information on data processing

 Cookies are text files containing small amounts of information which are downloaded to your device when you visit a website.
 They are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.

 Cookies do not harm your computer and do not contain any viruses.
 They are meant to improve the interaction between the user and the website.
-In this context, they fulfill different purposes, e.g. allowing a website to recognise a user’s device, letting users navigate between pages efficiently, or remembering user preferences.
+In this context, they fulfil different purposes, e.g. allowing a website to recognise a user’s device, letting users navigate between pages efficiently, or remembering user preferences.

 How do I turn cookies off?